 Most businesses are affected in some way by international influences, such as currency issues, outsourcing, transportation, or distribution networks.
-No matter the degree, an understanding of international economics, political, and cultural differences will provide new perspectives.
+No matter the degree, an understanding of international economics and political and cultural differences will provide new perspectives.
 Students with an interest in overseas markets and the global economy will find the International Business Certificate a valuable addition to springboard a business career.

 The Certificate in International Business is designed to offer UWM students the opportunity to complement their major field of study with an additional concentration in international business.
 Students will take a coordinated series of international courses and receive a certificate that signifies their knowledge in this area.